SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-15-fda-covid-boosters-jnj-mixmatch.md

 They also reported safety outcomes, from which we conclude nothing disastrous happened.

-So it looks to me like:
+So it looks to me like the conclusion _should_ be:
 - heterologous vaccines work (so we should do them), and
 - the J&amp;J vaccine boosting itself might be something to avoid (it's probably ok, just not as good as the others).

+Too bad the VRBPAC won't be able to vote/recommend on this, as the data is somewhat early!

+&hellip;more updates here as the hearings progress&hellip;

 ## The Weekend Conclusion

-&hellip;updates here as the hearings progress&hellip;
+&hellip;more updates here as the hearings progress&hellip;

 ---